 Can I donate if I have low blood pressure?

-Can I donate if I have low Hemoglobin (Hgb) or anemia?
+Can I donate if I have low Hemoglobin (Hb) or anemia?

 Can I donate if I have sickle cell disease?

 You cannot donate if you have sickle cell disease.
 If you are a carrier for the sickle cell trait, you may donate whole blood; however, your blood might clog the filter that is applied to whole blood units in the blood bank.
 You may be advised to donate platelets, since platelets do not require filtration in the blood bank.

 Can I donate if I have had a vaccination?

 Consult with an NIH Blood Bank nurse regarding any vaccinations received within the last year.
 Most vaccinations are acceptable if you are symptom-free, however you must wait four weeks after immunizations for German Measles (Rubella), MMR (Measles, Mumps and Rubella), Chicken Pox and Shingles.

 If you have received a COVID-19 vaccine, there is no waiting period after either shot before donating.